Randy Newman: Film composer

 Newman's earliest scoring work was for television, creating background music for a 1962 episode of TV's The Many Loves of Dobie Gillis, and later working briefly on the 1960s TV shows Lost in Space, Peyton Place and Voyage to the Bottom of the Sea, and more extensively on Judd, for the Defense.
 In 1966, an album of Newman's Peyton Place music appeared, credited to The Randy Newman Orchestra.
 The music was not a score from any episode, but incidental library music designed to be heard in contexts where characters turned on a radio station, or were watching TV.
 Newman claims to have been unaware of the album's existence at the time of release and does not include it in the official "complete discography" on his website.
 He also co-wrote the title song for the 1970 drama Cover Me Babe.
 The recording was performed by Bread.

 Newman also co-wrote pop songs for films as early as 1964, co-penning "Look at Me" with Bobby Darin for The Lively Set (1964), and "Galaxy-a-Go-Go, or Leave It to Flint" with Jerry Goldsmith for Our Man Flint (1966).
 However, Newman's work as a composer of actual film scores began with Norman Lear's 1971 satire Cold Turkey.
 He returned to film work with 1981's Ragtime, for which he was nominated for two Academy Awards.
 Newman co-wrote the 1986 film Three Amigos with Steve Martin and Lorne Michaels, wrote three songs for the film, and provided the voice for the singing bush.

-Newman has scored nine Disney/Pixar feature films; Toy Story, A Bug's Life, Toy Story 2, Monsters, Inc., Cars, Toy Story 3, Monsters University, Cars 3, and Toy Story 4.
+Newman has scored ten Disney/Pixar feature films; Toy Story, A Bug's Life, Toy Story 2, Monsters, Inc., Cars, Toy Story 3, Monsters University, Cars 3, Toy Story 4, and Toy Story 5.
 He has earned at least one Academy Award nomination for seven of the nine films he has scored for Pixar, winning the award for Monsters, Inc. and Toy Story 3, both times in the category of Best Original Song.
 Additional scores by Newman include Avalon, Parenthood, James and the Giant Peach, Seabiscuit, Awakenings, The Paper, Meet the Parents, and its sequel, Meet the Fockers.
 His score for Pleasantville was an Academy Award nominee.
 He also wrote the songs for Turner's Cats Don't Dance.